PeterHickman/vmm/README.md

 ## Plans ...

-I works well enough for me, if I need more I might as well invest the time needed to use Vagrant
+It works well enough for me, if I need more I might as well invest the time needed to use Vagrant